+First, before we actually get to the review, a bit of a synopsis.
 Aggretsuko stars a young red-panda named “Retsuko”.
 Don’t be tricked by her cute appearance though.
-She screams abuse and death metal in the midst of office politics, everyday life pains and more.
-Even though her friends try and support her as best as they could, Retsuko hates her job and can’t wait until a) she’s married and b) slap her boss in the face with a resignation letter.
+She screams abuse and death metal throughout her daily life, only secretly.
+Even though her friends try and support her as best as they could, Retsuko hates her job and can’t wait until she’s married, so that she can slap her boss in the face with a resignation letter.
 I think it’s quirky, but in a loving way.
 Retsuko is certainly cute during her day-to-day tasks - printing out her happy/horrified face by accident, the spazzed out face she makes when paperwork is filed literally on top of her - and these times of cuteness are quickly replaced when she goes full-out fury in the bathroom stalls, or in her favorite karaoke place.

 When I recommended this anime to friends, they were like “Okay, it’s an interesting setup.
 But why death metal?
 And how is this even funny?”
 And this is coming from friends that like anime!
-I’m not a terrible anime lover, only watching when there’s something worth watching, and yet something about Aggretsuko pulls me in close.
+I’m not a terrible anime fan, only watching when there’s something worth watching, and yet something about Aggretsuko is very interesting to watch.
 Viewers and critics say Aggretsuko strikes home in the working women in the office.
 The sexist views taken by Asian countries are imposed pretty clearly in the show, and it’s no accident.
 The designer, apparently, wanted to show these “views” of Asian countries according to one interview with The Verge.
-The Verge was quick to point out that Aggretsuko wasn’t all about office shoutmatches and death metal.
+They were also quick to point out that Aggretsuko wasn’t all about office shoutmatches and death metal.
 Resasuke, the guy Retsuko falls in love with, is an idiot bumblehead, and would certainly jump onto train tracks because he was daydreaming.
 After they break apart, Retsuko finds hope again with Haida, the office dog-worker that is secretly in love with her.

 Because the English death metal is SO MUCH BETTER.
 When I heard the death metal in the Japanese version, it was hard to make out any words or characters at all.
-It was just a slew of mishmashed syllables, if they were syllables at all.
-It sounded more like corrupted audio - like somebody had dropped the USB with the master audio files in a puddle, then recovered it.
+The singing was just a slew of mishmashed syllables, if they were syllables at all.
 But the English ones?
 Clear, neatly paced, and quite well-versed.
 I did NOT expect this amount of quality from a dubbing.